ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 The following terms are defined in this document:

 Network incident:
-:  An unexpected interruption of a network service, degradation of network service quality, or sub-health of a network service {{TMF724A}}.
+:  An occurrence that is not desired/required (as it may be indicative of a future undesired State) {{?I-D.ietf-nmop-terminology}}.

 Problem:
+:  A state regarded as undesirable and may require remedial action.
-:  The cause of one or more incidents.
+   It is the cause of one or more incidents.
 The cause is not usually known when a problem record is created.
-The problem management process is responsible for further investigation
-   {{TMF724A}}.
+   {{?I-D.ietf-nmop-terminology}}.

 Incident management:
 :  Lifecycle management of incidents, including